fortinetsolutions/terraform-modules/AWS/main_scripts/README.md

-# FortiOS FGCP AP HA (Dual AZ) with TGW Attachments in AWS
+# Main Scripts for AWS Terraform

 ## Table of Contents